-The potential benefits are extremely large and with impacts that are nationally significant across the whole of a sector or several sectors.
+The potential benefits are enormous and have impacts that are nationally significant across the whole of a sector or several sectors.
 The estimates of benefits are credible and clearly described.
-The proposed implementation pathways are of an extremely high standard, and entirely credible, and the supporting information is satisfactory in scope.
+The proposed implementation pathways are of an extremely high standard and completely credible, and the supporting information is satisfactory in scope.